 Complications Associated With Stryker Hip Replacements

 A wide range of metal on metal side effects has been linked to these Stryker Implants.
 In many cases the hard metal joints grind against each other causing the device to corrode while also damaging the surrounding bone and tissue.
-The grinding also releases metal ions and particles into the body which can cause cell death and other problems.
+The grinding also releases metal ions and particles into the body leading to a dangerous build-up of metal in the body, which can cause cell death and other problems.
 Patients who have suffered any of these complications may want to talk to a hip lawyer about filing a lawsuit.
 You may have a valid legal claim if you have suffered any of the following side effects.

 - Nerve injuries including sciatica

 Stryker Recall of the Rejuvenate and ABG